ksu-is/GTN/projectroadmap.md

 5. Download Flask onto computer.
 (Done)
 6. Create HTML for Homepage.
 (Done)
 7. Remove About page because it is not needed.
 (Done)
+8. Edit CSS to change the colors and layout of webpage.
+(Done) 9.Figure out how to get everything to work together.
+(Work in Progess)
+10. Create marketing slide.
+(Done)
+11. Create presentation using a webpage.
+(Done)